×

 Book Studies

-Faculty-led book studies provide during each long semester.
+Faculty-led book studies are held each semester.
 Books may vary based on trending higher education topics and faculty needs.
+Book studies are facilitated in three sessions.
+The final session is an author visit and Q&A.

 Forum meeting